Intro

 on each host, but there are several open questions:

-Currently, nixpkgs does not support these multi-host configuration scenarios and multi-host dependency.
+Currently, nixpkgs does not support these multi-host configuration scenarios and multi-host dependencies.

 Goal